gogovan/flutter-device-searcher/flutter_device_searcher/README.md

     // ...
 }
 ```
-2. Request required permissions according to OS and technology.
-[Permission Handler](https://pub.dev/packages/permission_handler) is recommended for handling permissions in Flutter.
+2. Setup required permissions according to OS and technology:

-## Permission instructions

 ### Bluetooth
 #### Android